Romantic Images and Icons: The Generation of Chopin and Schumann

 Bard.
 Solitary wanderer.
 Nationalist hero.
 Mad genius.
 Prometheus.
 Faust.
 The Romantic era was awash in idealizations of the artist.
-Using the lives of composers Frederic Chopin and Robert Schumann as the basis for an examination of the Romantic generation, this class seeks to bring this most fascinating and unruly epoch into focus.
-Beyond the context of the first half of the nineteenth century, this class also explores the continued resonance of the Romantic repertory in today’s world.
+Using the lives of composers Frederic Chopin and Robert Schumann as the basis for an examination of the Romantic period, this course will seek to bring a most fascinating and unruly epoch into focus.
+Beyond the historical and social contexts of the first half of the 19th century, this class will also explore the continued resonance of the Romantic repertory in today’s world.
 Download Syllabus.

 Jun 12, 2019 to July 17, 2019 2:00-4:00pm